10 Types of Pots: How to Choose the Best Containers for Gardening

 or add some holes to the bottom yourself.

-1 - Clay: Terra cotta is attractive, inexpensive, and used by almost everyone.
-These pots are porous, which allows air to pass through to the roots of plants, but your plants may need to be watered more often.
+Clay or terra cotta pots are attractive, inexpensive, and used by almost everyone.
+They are porous, allowing air to pass through to the roots of plants.
+However, your plants may need to be watered more often.
 Clay pots work well for drought-tolerant plants.
-These pots break easily, but they also can be replaced cheaply.
+They break easily, but they are also inexpensive to replace.

-2 - Glazed ceramic: Ceramic plant pots are quite beautiful.
+Glazed ceramic plant pots are quite beautiful.
 They are typically smaller and are especially good for houseplants.
+Large ones can be heavy and expensive.
 They hold moisture in the soil well.
-These pots are often fragile and will crack with temperature changes.
+Ceramic pots are often fragile and will crack with temperature changes.
 Reserve these special containers for indoor gardening or a sheltered spot.

-3 - Concrete or stone: Super durable and heavy, these options are well-suited as permanent fixtures.
-They are excellent for keeping plants secure in windy areas.
-They may be too heavy for balcony or rooftop gardens, especially once filled with soil.
-These containers require a lot of watering.
+Concrete or stone containers are super durable and heavy.
+These options are well-suited as permanent fixtures and are excellent for keeping plants secure in windy areas.
+However, they may be too heavy for balcony or rooftop gardens, especially once filled with soil.
+They may also require a lot of watering when they heat up in the sunshine.

-4 - Hypertufa: This is a mix of materials with Portland cement as a base.
+Hypertufa is a mix of materials with Portland cement as a base.
 This molded material looks like rock or concrete, but it’s light and porous.
-Hypertufa can be a fun medium for creating unique containers.
+Hypertufa can be a fun medium for DIYers who want to create unique containers.
+They can also handle outdoor weather conditions.

-5 - Plastic or resin: Lightweight and weather-resistant, these pots are often made in styles to look like glazed pots, terra cotta, or other materials.
-These pots retain water well and can withstand temperature changes.
-They can also tip over easily in windy spots.
+Plastic or resin pots are lightweight and weather-resistant.
+They are often made in styles that resemble glazed pots, terra cotta, or other materials.
+Plastic pots retain water well and can withstand temperature changes.
+However, they tend to be lightweight and can tip over easily in windy spots.
+Adding a few stones in the bottom can help to weigh them down.
+Plastic pots are versatile and work in most container gardening situations.

-6 - Lined hanging baskets: These are usually coco fiber or sphagnum moss lining a metal-framed base.
+Lined hanging baskets are usually made of coco fiber or sphagnum moss lining a metal-framed base.
 These containers are attractive displays for trailing flowers and decorative vines.
-They can be lined with plastic to prevent the soil from drying out and need to be replaced periodically as the fiber breaks down.
+They can be lined with plastic to prevent the soil from drying out, and they need to be replaced periodically as the fiber breaks down.
+They are perfect for hanging on porches for a colorful summer flower display.

 metal and terra cotta pots

-7 - Metal: Galvanized containers are common choices for raised beds.
-Metal containers can be lightweight and portable (sheet metal), or they can be heavy and permanent (cast iron).
-They won’t break down with temperature changes, but rust can be an issue.
-Metal can heat up quickly in the heat of summer, drying the soil and damaging roots.
+Galvanized metal containers are common choices for raised beds.
+They can be lightweight and portable (sheet metal) or heavy and permanent (cast iron).
+Metal containers won’t break down with temperature changes, but rust can be an issue.
+Metal can heat up quickly in the summer, drying the soil and damaging roots.
 Lining the container can help insulate the roots.

-8 - Wood: Wooden barrels and window boxes are good choices for their attractive looks and temperature resistance.
-Wood will rot over time, so be prepared to recoat the finish on these containers or replace them periodically.
+Wooden barrels and window boxes are good choices for their attractive looks and temperature resistance.
+Wood containers will rot over time, so be prepared to recoat the finish or replace them periodically.
+Wood is also an excellent option for those who like to build their own containers.

-9 - Grow bags & fabric pots: These are cropping up everywhere because they are inexpensive and easy to store in the off-season.
+Fabric grow bags are cropping up everywhere because they are inexpensive and easy to store in the off-season.
 Look for a breathable fabric with a blend of fibers made to hold up to water and weather.
 Plants often thrive in these containers, thanks to the airflow around the roots.
+They can be messy, so choose the right location.

 One last note: use food-safe materials for anything you intend to eat.
 If your chosen container isn’t food safe, a liner or container within a container works well.
 You could hide a food-safe plastic pot inside a stack of repurposed tires, for example.
 The tire will add stability and visual interest, while the pot protects your plants from toxic chemicals.

-Mixing and matching your containers allows you an extra dimension of creativity as a gardener.
+Mixing and matching different types of containers allows you an extra dimension of creativity as a gardener.
 Use whatever works for you, and don’t be afraid to change it up and try new things!

 Written by Teresa Chandler